Beeden17/ancient-egypt-pp1/README.md

 I used W3C Markup to check for any errors within my HTML pages.

 I had an Info notice on the .html pages for trailing slashes in the head.
-The HTML checker notified me that this Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.
+The HTML checker notified me that the Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.
 I returned to the environment to remove these.
 However no warnings or errors were found.

 I used Jigsaw W3C CSS Validation to check for any error within my CSS stylesheet.
 None were found.

-# 5. DEVELOPMENT CYCLE
+## MANUAL TESTING

 I have tested my site on Safari, Edge and google chrome on multiple devices.
+I also used the codeanywhere IDE to check for any issues before staging and commiting any code.

 ## THESE DEVICES WERE